LOCATION: Climate Generation Office, Minneapolis, Minnesota

 - Develop content and manage monthly climate change education e-newsletter, including the management of education contacts

-- Develop and share resources and products that promote Climate Generation climate change education initiatives including webinars, workshops and presentations
+- Develop, market and share resources and products that promote Climate Generation climate change education initiatives including webinars, workshops and presentations

 - Responsible for fundraising for climate change education initiatives with Director of Programs and other staff to include grant writing, individual donor presentations, corporate and foundation relationships